universekavish/IIIT-Kota-Website/README.md

 # IIIT-Kota-Website
-I've made a website of my Intitute as an project ,,Some basic html pages.
+Designed a website of my institute IIIT Kota just as a fun project